CamSoper/CamTheGeek/README.md

 # CamTheGeek
 This is my general utilities class library.
-Right now, there's only the one class in the library.
-Will add more as they come up.
-I welcome contributions.
+Can you call it a library when there's only one class?
+Beats me, but I had to put it somewhere and this saves me 5 minutes every time I need it.

 ## GenericWebApiClient Usage

 This is a class to make calling a scaffolded ASP.NET Web API controller extremely simple.
 Just instantiate it with the type of object your Web API scaffolded controller uses, like this:

 `GenericWebApiClient<Movie> movieservice = new GenericWebApiClient<Movie>(new Url("http://mywebapi.com/movies")`